 Privacy statement

-We are committed to protecting you and your personal data and as such any data collected will be processed lawfully, fairly and transparently.
-We will collect your data for specified and legitimate purposes and not further process your data for any further reason without first asking for your consent.
 We will ensure, with your help, that your data is adequate, relevant and accurate for our purposes.
 We’ll take every step to ensure that personal data that is incorrect is rectified or erased, where possible, without delay, once we are made aware that it needs to be changed.
-We will store your data appropriately and for no longer than necessary.
+We will store your data appropriately and for no longer than is necessary.
 We will also ensure your data is processed in a manner that ensures appropriate security of your personal data, including protection against unauthorised or unlawful processing and accidental loss, destruction or damage, using technical and organisational measures.
 Our website is designed to provide information to you.
 Use of our website should be done so within the terms and conditions of our website.
-We may collect some personal data from you through submission forms or surveys hosted on University webpages and, as you might expect, we use cookies on the website.
-For further detail on the use of cookies please read our cookies policy.
+We may collect some personal data from you through submission forms or surveys hosted on University webpages, and, as you might expect, we use cookies on the website.
+For further details on the use of cookies, please read our cookies policy.

 Your Data

-We collect data from you through our interactions with you, through our sign-up process when you become a member or use our facilities or services as a non-member, as well as attending events completing forms and surveys or entering competitions.
 We use your data to ensure we are running programmes, classes and activities for the right customer groups.
-We do not use your data to make automated decisions about you.
-We do analyse your usage both physically and digitally and may suggest activities that may be of interest to you based on your previous activities and interactions with us.
+We do analyse your usage digitally and may suggest activities that may be of interest to you based on your previous activities and interactions with us.

 What is our condition of processing for this data?